August 2009

 rid of stuff we've collected over the years by advertising it all on

-Craigslist and Kijiji - and that process takes being around to answer
+Craigslist and Kijiji.
+That process takes being around to

 phone